g1mv/sharc/README.md

 ### General usage

-To compress a file named 'test.file' into 'test.file.sharc' using the default algorithm (**density** cheetah):
+To compress a file named 'test.file' into 'test.file.sharc' using the default algorithm:
 > sharc test.file

 To decompress 'test.file.sharc',